 This less-trammeled part of the state is filled with jagged peninsulas and uninhabited islands.
 (Maine has more islands than any other state in the U.S.) The best way to experience it is by following the Bold Coast National Scenic Byway, which spans from Milbridge to the town of Eastport.

-I began my road trip, fittingly for Maine, on the water—with a wildlife boat tour in Milbridge led by lobsterman Jamie Robertson of Atlantic Edge Adventures.
+I began my trip, appropriately for Maine, on the water—with a wildlife boat tour in Milbridge led by lobsterman Jamie Robertson of Atlantic Edge Adventures.
 He idled so we could watch a bald eagle perch on Petit Manan Light Station and see the summer’s last puffins migrating out to sea.
 Robertson also leads lobster-fishing excursions.
 After we got back on land, I ate a lobster roll at Chipman’s Wharf, a restaurant owned by another lobsterman who prides himself on having his seafood delivered right to the dock.

 There’s more to the local bounty here than crustaceans and blueberries, though.
 Save room for French-inspired fare at Flora by chef Ross Florance, formerly of New York City’s Per Se and Le Bernardin, who fell in love with Maine after visiting as a kid.
 His restaurant in Machias is set in a 200-year-old former dairy barn at Schoppee Farm, which now cultivates and sells organic hemp products.

-A little farther north is the Cutler Coast Public Land reserve, where a network of trails winds through 12,000 protected acres overlooking the Atlantic Ocean.
+A little farther north is the Cutler Coast Public Land reserve, where a network of trails winds through 12,000 protected acres along the Atlantic Ocean.
 Cap off your trip with the candy cane–striped West Quoddy Head Lighthouse in Lubec, which overlooks the Bay of Fundy just over the Canadian border.—Anna Fiorentino

 Where to stay: The Inn at Schoppee Farm, in a red farmhouse from the 1800s, has four rooms on a bank of the Machias River.
 It’s situated along the 87-mile Sunrise Trail, which rambles through forests and marshes, past moose and wild turkeys.